Yanomy/yanomy.github.io/posts/2023-06-20-should-you-change-jobs.md

 ---
 title: Should You Change Jobs?
 createdAt: 2023-06-20T21:42:05 +0800
+categories:
+  - Career
+tags:
-categories: [ Career ]
+  - Career
+  - Job Change
+  - Staff Engineer
-tags: [ Career, Job Change, Staff Engineer, 「The Staff Engineer's Path」 ]
+  - 「The Staff Engineer's Path」
 ---

 ## Reasons to stay in the same role or company